kshedden/mice_workshop/README.md

 ## Multiple imputation

-Multiple Imputation (MI) is any setting in which the missing values are imputed multiple times, resulting in several complete data sets.
-The imputation should be random, so that the different imputed data sets are different from each other.
+Multiple Imputation (MI) refers to any approach in which the missing values are imputed multiple times, resulting in several complete data sets.
+The imputation should be random, so that the imputed data sets are different from each other.
 In addition, the imputation should be conducted such that the variation in the imputed values for a given missing value reflects the uncertainty in our ability to predict that value.

 The usual approach for MI is to fit the model of interest to each imputed data set (which is straightforward since the imputed data sets